-- Clearly communicate your intentions to your sexual partner and give them a chance to clearly relate their intentions to you. - Understand and respect personal boundaries. - DON'T MAKE ASSUMPTIONS about consent; about someone's sexual availability; about whether they are attracted to you; about how far you can go or about whether they are physically and/or mentally able to consent.
+- Clearly communicate your intentions to your sexual partner and give him/her a chance to clearly relate his/her intentions to you. - Understand and respect personal boundaries. - DON'T MAKE ASSUMPTIONS about consent; about someone's sexual availability; about whether they are attracted to you; about how far you can go or about whether they are physically and/or mentally able to consent.
 If there are any questions or ambiguity then you DO NOT have consent. - Mixed messages from your partner are a clear indication that you should stop, defuse any sexual tension and communicate better.
 You may be misreading them.
 They may not have figured out how far they want to go with you yet.
-You must respect the timeline for sexual behaviors with which they are comfortable. - Don't take advantage of someone's drunkenness or drugged state, even if they did it to themselves. - Realize that your potential partner could be intimidated by you, or fearful.
+You must respect the timeline for sexual behaviors with which they are comfortable. - Do not take advantage of someone's drunkenness or drugged state, even if he/she did it to him/herself. - Realize that your potential partner could be intimidated by you, or fearful.
 You may have a power advantage simply because of your gender or size.
-Don't abuse that power. - Understand that consent to some form of sexual behavior does not automatically imply consent to any other forms of sexual behavior.
+Do not abuse that power. - Understand that consent to some form of sexual behavior does not automatically imply consent to any other forms of sexual behavior.